rlucioni/recipes/cookbook/food/green-chicken-chili.md

 - 1/2 cup cilantro
 - 1 tablespoon cumin
 - 1 teaspoon ground chipotle
+- 3/4 teaspoon dried oregano
 - 1/2 teaspoon black pepper
-- 3/4 teaspoon dried oregano
-- 1 teaspoon kosher salt
+- 1 bay leaf
 - 30 ounces cannellini beans, drained and rinsed
 - sour cream

 ### Instructions

 1. Brown chicken in a pot.
 Reserve.
-2. Saute onion until soft.
-Set pot aside.
+When cool, chop into bite-size chunks.
-3. Blend salsa verde, garlic, jalapeños, cilantro until smooth.
+2. Blend salsa verde, garlic, jalapeños, and cilantro until smooth.
 Reserve.
+3. Saute onion until soft.
+Toast cumin, ground chipotle, and oregano in pot with onions.
-4. Chop chicken into bite-size chunks.
-Transfer chicken and sauce to a pot.
+4. Add chicken and sauce to the pot along with black pepper and bay leaf.
-5. Add cumin, ground chipotle, black pepper, dried oregano, and kosher salt.
 Add splash of water used to rinse out blender.
-6. Stir and bring to a simmer.
+5. Stir and bring to a simmer.
 Simmer until chicken is tender, about 30 minutes.
-7. Stir in beans and let them heat through, about 10 minutes.
+6. Stir in beans and let them heat through, about 10 minutes.
 Season to taste.

 Garnish with sour cream.
+Serve with tortilla chips!